HuchieWuchie/affordanceSynthetic/README.md

 ## 2. Download the models
 In order to use this generator, you must first download the annotated models from the following link: https://drive.google.com/drive/folders/1k9gZXCKIrNwlfj3wfRI7sB72yN8cxc85?usp=sharing

-After the download is completed, extract the zip file, and place the *Models* folder within the project's *Assets/Resources* folder.
+After the download is completed, extract the zip file, and place the **Models** folder within the project's **Assets/Resources** folder.

 ## 3. Open the project using Unity Hub
-It might take some time to import all the models.
+It may take some time to import all the models.
 Some warnings regarding normals will pop up in the Unity console window the first time you import the models, see the picture bellow.
 These should be disregarded and will disappear next time you open the project.
 ![](unity_warnings.png)

 After the project opens, perform the following steps:
-  - Load *SampleScene*
+  - Load **SampleScene**
-    - The file can be found in the *Assets/Scenes* folder
+    - The file can be found in the **Assets/Scenes** folder
-  - Connect the *scenemanger* gameobject with the *scenemanger* script
+  - Connect the **scenemanager game object**  with the **scenemanager script**

 ## 4. Build and run the project
-IMPORTANT - do not just press Play button.
-This will not work.
-Build and Run the project using Ctrl + B shortcut or by selecting Build and Run from the File drop-down menu
+**IMPORTANT - do not just press *Play* button.** This will not work.
+Build and run the project using the **Ctrl + B** shortcut or by selecting **Build and Run** option from **the *File* drop-down menu**

 # Authors
 Albert Christensen, Department of Electronic Systems, Aalborg University<br/>